ADNRs/cylearn/README.md

 cylearn contains a collection of tools for machine learning.
 The 'cy' prefix is just the abbreviation of my given name.

+## Warning

+This package is still under development, use with caution.

 ## Installation

 You can install cylearn through PyPI: